JuanCaicedo/tw-insights/readme.md

 Analyze a tweet archive using Microsoft Azure's text analytics services.

+## Installation

+You will need node > v8.9.x installed.
+After that run `npm install -g tw-insights`.

 ## Getting data

 You will need to get an archive tweets to analyze.
 The easiest way to do that is